Archaeologists Uncover ‘Phenomenal’ Neolithic Henge In Suffolk Of ‘International Significance’

 The henge itself was found to be formed of a ditch with a large burial mound placed squarely in its center, with its walkway “perfectly preserved,” and part of the timber “as good as the day it was placed in the earth,” according to project manager Vinny Monahan.

-Archaeologists that have visited this Neolithic site have admitted they were dumbfounded by the discovery, noting that no historical record of its past use now remains, even with Roman, Saxon and medieval era residents once living in the area.
+Archaeologists that have visited this Neolithic site have admitted they were dumbfounded by the discovery, noting that no historical record of its past use now remains, even with Roman, Saxon, and medieval-era residents once living in the area.

 While Monahan has said that it may be too early to be speaking of “rituals,” there is really no better word to describe the activities of people visiting the site who “weren’t living here – they made this place deliberately and they were coming here because it was important to them.”